Unboxed-Software/solana-course/content/local-setup.md

 ### Download Windows Subsystem for Linux (WSL)

-If you are on a windows computer, it is recommended to use Windows Subsystem for Linux (WSL) to build your Solana Programs.
+If you are on a Windows computer, it is recommended to use Windows Subsystem for Linux (WSL) to build your Solana Programs.

-Open an **administrator** PowerShell or Windows Command Prompt and check windows version
+Open an **administrator** PowerShell or Windows Command Prompt and check Windows version

 ```bash
 winver